Guidance for Skilled Nursing –

 - Educate the community about residents’ rights

-- Present to community groups and organizations the role of Ombudsmen in senior advocacy and long term care issues
+- Present to community groups and organizations the role of Ombudsman in senior advocacy and long term care issues

 The Ombudsman was a life saver and came to my aid at a time when I was desperate and had given up hope.

-California Department of Public Health licenses nursing homes and provides links to both Nursing Home Patient Rights and a list of Nursing Home Citations and Deficiencies: violations that have been “determined to have been a direct proximate cause of death of a patient or resident of a long term care facility.”
+California Department of Public Health licenses nursing homes and provides links to both Nursing Home Patient Rights and a list of California Nursing Home Citations: violations that have been “determined to have been a direct proximate cause of death of a patient or resident of a long term care facility.”

 The California Advocates for Nursing Home Reform educates and supports long term care consumers.
-The site includes a useful tool for locating nursing homes and checking on their violations.
+The site includes useful guides for understanding/selecting both residential care and nursing home environments and many, many additional resources.

 The National Center on Elder Abuse is a resource for policy makers, social service practitioners, advocates, and families.